palantir/tslint/README.md

 * `no-trailing-whitespace` disallows trailing whitespace at the end of a line.
 * `no-unreachable` disallows unreachable code after `break`, `catch`, `throw`, and `return` statements.
 * `no-unused-expression` disallows unused expression statements, that is, expression statements that are not assignments or function invocations (and thus no-ops).
 * `no-unused-variable` disallows unused imports, variables, functions and private class members.
+Rule options:
     * `"check-parameters"` disallows unused function and constructor parameters.
         * NOTE: this option is experimental and does not work with classes that use abstract method declarations, among other things.
 Use at your own risk.
-    * `"react"` relaxes the rule for a namespace import named `React` (from either the module `"react"` or `"react/addons"`) to also consider JSX expressions uses of the import.
+    * `"react"` relaxes the rule for a namespace import named `React` (from either the module `"react"` or `"react/addons"`).
+Any JSX expression in the file will be treated as a usage of `React` (because it expands to `React.createElement`).
 * `no-use-before-declare` disallows usage of variables before their declaration.
 * `no-var-keyword` disallows usage of the `var` keyword, use `let` or `const` instead.
 * `no-var-requires` disallows the use of require statements except in import statements, banning the use of forms such as `var module = require("module")`.